Gcina-jpy/HTML-CSS/README.md

 - what if we want to make a specific paragraph green?
 Or maybe we just want to make a portion of a paragraph green?
 How is this done?
   You can assign classes to HTML elements to create a reference point for styling.
 A class is an attribute that can be added to any HTML element, providing additional details about that element.

+  Advanced CSS properties
+- you can change the color/ style html and css links
+- first start by using "a" which is an anchor, which you will use as refrence when styling.
+- One common exception is the "a:hover" state, which triggers when we hover over a link.
+- you can use text decoration as none to remove the under line under links
+- Now, when you hover over the links, they change color and the underline disappears.
+This was not possible before without the hover style.
+If we remove the hover style, nothing happens when you hover over the links.
+- Define the nice blue color as the "a:link" style for unvisited links, and the lovely shade of purple (785ef0) as the "a:visited" style for visited links.
+-